The Electrical Relay

 Thus far we have seen a selection of Input devices that can be used to detect or “sense” a variety of physical variables and signals and are therefore called Sensors.
 But there are also a variety of electrical and electronic devices which are classed as Output devices used to control or operate some external physical process.
 These output devices are commonly called Actuators.

 For example, a relay is a binary actuator as it has two stable states, either energised and latched or de-energised and unlatched, while a motor is a continuous actuator because it can rotate through a full 360o motion.
-The most common types of actuators or output devices are Electrical Relays, Lights, Motors and Loudspeakers and in this tutorial we will look at electrical relays.
+The most common types of actuators or output devices are Electrical Relays, Lights, Motors and Loudspeakers.

 Electrical Relays can also be divided into mechanical action relays called “Electromechanical Relays” and those which use semiconductor transistors, thyristors, triacs, etc, as their switching device called “Solid State Relays” or SSR’s.